1. What can we do to improve the performance of Informatica Aggregator Transformation?

-It is used in substitution for the natural primary key20.
-What is the difference between static cache and dynamic cache ?_text]Answer :
+It is used in substitution for the natural primary key

-In static cache the data will remain the same for the entire session, whereas in dynamic cache, whenever a row is inserted the cache will also be updated.21.
-What is the command used to run a batche ?_text]Answer :
+Answer: In the static cache, the data will remain the same for the entire session, whereas in the dynamic cache, whenever a row is inserted the cache will also be updated.

 The pmcmd command.

-These are some of the popular questions asked during an Informatica interviews.
+These are some of the popular questions asked during an Informatica interview.
 Always be prepared to answer all types of questions — technical skills, interpersonal, leadership or methodology.
-If you have recently started your career in a data profile, you can always get certified to understand the industry-related terminology, skills and methodologies.22.
-What are the advantages of Informatica ?_text]Answer :
+If you have recently started your career in a data profile, you can always get certified to understand the industry-related terminology, skills, and methodologies.

 Informatica has some advantages over other data integration systems.
-A couple of the advantages are:
+A couple of advantages are: